 The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.Dr.
 Seuss

-EYFS, Reception and Year 1 follow the Letters and Sounds progressive phonics scheme.
-Delivered daily, we are passionate in ensuring all children are taught the skills and knowledge to identify sounds, blend with confidence and use jingles and mnemonics to recall key grapheme representations.
+At HLC, we have designed a bespoke Phonics scheme.
+In EYFS and Key Stage 1, phonics is delivered daily.
+We are passionate in ensuring our pupils are taught the skills and knowledge to identify sounds, blend with confidence and use jingles and mnemonics to recall key grapheme representations.
 We recognise the importance of children mastering this early reading stage and ensure they are exposed to phonics in the environment at every opportunity.
 We help children to identify the key skills they have learnt, encouraging them to apply their phonetic knowledge throughout the wider curriculum, with autonomy.

-From Year 2 and beyond, reading is taught daily through whole-class reading sessions.
+From Year 1 and beyond, reading is taught daily through whole class reading sessions.
 The books that are used in these sessions are of an extremely high quality and immerse the children in a wealth of vocabulary.
 Texts used cover a range of genres and link to the topics that the children study each half term.
 Please see the Topic Plans for a full overview of the texts used throughout the Primary Phase.
-Whole-class reading sessions aim to support children’s word reading skills, fluency and decoding, as well as their comprehension skills.
+Whole class reading sessions aim to support children’s word reading skills, fluency and decoding, as well as their comprehension skills.
 To develop the children’s love of reading, teachers read to their class every day, either a short story, a picture book or an ongoing longer novel.

 As well as our vast array of fiction, non-fiction and poetry books on offer in school, HLC subscribe to the Bug Club reading scheme.
-We recognise the importance of having a broad range of texts at home so to further interest, motivate and encourage children to read more often, especially at home.
-Bug Club is a finely-levelled reading scheme, which ensures that all children are given books at exactly the right level for them.
-HLC also subscribes to the online versions for every printed title and a personalised website for each child.
-Access their account on Active Learn Primary with your child’s individual account details.
-The school code is chqm).
+We recognise the importance of having a broad range of texts at home so to further interest, motivate and encourage children to read, each individual has a personal log in.
+Bug Club ensures that all children have access to books which are the right pitch for them academically.
+Children can access their account on Active Learn Primary with their individual account details (the school code is chqm).
 Inside every book there are notes to parents to help you to make the most of reading with your child.
-There are questions to ask, activities and puzzles for the children to complete.
+There are questions to ask, tasks and puzzles for the children to complete.
 These range from phonic support for younger children to suggestions for further reading and research for older children.

 Miss Emery runs a Library Club after school where children are part of a group read and discussion before exploring the library and enjoying some quiet reading time.
 Also, Mrs Bradshaw delivers a poetry club where children are able to explore poems and practise the art of recital.
 Reading is an integral part of the homework at HLC and children are expected to read as regularly as possible at home.
-Each class has set expectations but we broadly expect at least five entries per week from home.
+We broadly expect at least three entries per week from home.
 The importance of reading with a child is huge; teachers regularly check Reading Diaries and love to know about the stories that you read with your children at home.
 All of this information is shared with parents and carers at the many informative parent workshops run across school including Early Years Reading and Phonics, Key Stage 1 Reading and Phonics as well as all Starbooks library sessions,

 Please see our Reading Policy for further details.